jonverrier/VBox/README.md

   * Static content (HTML & javascript libraries)
   * Node.js routes for authentication of Coaches (via Facebook), authorisation against facilities, and a webRTC signalling server.
 The server implements replay logic for clients that become disconnected during signalling.
   * MongoDB tables & access classes
 * Client - HTML5 & typescript front end.
 Most logic is in the webRTC & application sections.
-The entire application model is excahnged over WebRTC.
+The entire application model is exchanged peer-peer over WebRTC.
 * Components - Javascript componets implementing shared business logic used on both client & server, & to provide sparation of concerns in both.
 * Test - contains the test suite.
 Written in Javascript, tests all Components and Server REST APIs.